-Relationships go through stages and most dating experts say each one is an important step toward finding a genuine partnership (the last stage, FYI).
+Relationships go through stages and most dating experts say each one is an important step toward finding a genuine partnership.
 There are awkward glances, first dates, total infatuation, and even the worry of uncertainty, and every one of those moments fits into the progression of going from complete strangers to a committed relationship and beyond.

 But where does money start to factor into the equation?
 How soon should you be asking someone about his or her credit card debt, and when is the right time to merge bank accounts?